KatyaHeylen/chatroom-exercise/README.md

 ![chatcat1](https://user-images.githubusercontent.com/86771301/155310504-95ccd0cf-275a-4e50-a730-c6dc5665636a.png)

-Tell your cat that to run a server he needs to use `node server` command in your CLI.
-And let him or her enjoy the chatting!
+And let your cat enjoy the chatting!